 Paint two coats all over your pumpkins with the Skintone Acrylic paint and let it dry.

 Take painters tape and mark off where you are going to paint the copper color.
 Paint above the tape with the metallic copper paint.
 Let it dry. paint your stems brown.

 I wasn’t sure if I should cover them with glitter or not.
 I liked them with the copper tops, but the glitter got the best of me so I went ahead and added it!

-Apply the adhesive with a paint brush and pour the fine glitter on first knock off excess glitter and let it dry.
+Apply the adhesive with a paint brush and pour the fine glitter on the first knock off excess glitter and let it dry.
 Spray with spray glue and add some of the larger copper glitter.
 And that’s it!
 They came out so shiny and pretty.
-I even spooked them up by adding lacy masquerade mask for Halloween!
+I even spooked them up by adding a lace masquerade mask for Halloween!